Morning Mirror Meditation: A 5-Minute Practice to Boost Self-Acceptance and Daily Focus

 Tips for Making Mirror Meditation a Lasting Morning Habit

-The greatest advantage of mirror meditation is that it layers onto an existing routine, leveraging the behavioral science principle of habit stacking.
-Set a simple rule: "Immediately after brushing my teeth, I do mirror meditation."
-Tooth brushing becomes the trigger, and the meditation follows naturally without willpower.
+The greatest practical advantage of mirror meditation is that it layers seamlessly onto an existing routine, leveraging what behavioral scientist Dr. BJ Fogg calls the Tiny Habits method.
+The core principle is simple: attach one new behavior immediately after an existing habit.
+Set a rule such as "Immediately after brushing my teeth, I do mirror meditation."
+Tooth brushing becomes the trigger, and the meditation follows naturally without relying on willpower or motivation.

 Another key to consistency is keeping a brief log.
-Use a notes app on your phone to jot down one observation after each session: "Felt calm looking into my own eyes today" or "The critical voice was quieter than yesterday."
-These small recorded insights make your growing self-awareness tangible.
-Over weeks and months, you will notice a steady foundation of self-acceptance building beneath your daily life—all from five quiet minutes each morning with your own reflection.
+Use a notes app on your phone to jot down one observation after each session: "Felt calm looking into my own eyes today," "The critical voice was quieter than yesterday," or "A genuine smile appeared naturally."
+These small recorded insights make your growing self-awareness tangible and motivate continued practice.
+Over weeks and months, you will notice a steady foundation of self-acceptance building beneath your daily life.

 About the Author